 His vivid imagination has helped along his writing path.
 Such an imagination has allowed him to create wonderful short stories, as well as become very good at manipulating the truth.
 “I’d never make a great lawyer, but I’d be a terrific actor.
 I can create these scenarios in my head and actually believe them – then I’m pretty good at convincing others.
 Some would say that’s the brain of a psychotic, to me, I say it’s the brain of a talented artist.”
-Ben studied at Monroe County Community College for three years before graduating and moving out to Western Michigan University.
-He has a roster of professors that serve not just as role models, but as great teachers that have shared the same passion for literature and writing.
+Ben studied at Monroe County Community College for three years before graduating and moving out to Kalamazoo, MI and studying at Western Michigan University.
+He credits many professors as being inspirations as much as they are now colleagues.

 Ben graduated with a Bachelor of Arts from Western Michigan University in August 2012.
 He did not participate in any ceremony, as he felt he graduated the way he came in: silently unnoticed.
 “I didn’t want to make a big fuss.
 Sure, I think it would have made a lot of my family proud to attend commencement at WMU, but at the end of the day I still received a diploma.
 I’m still a graduate of WMU.”
 Ben has participated in varied sports, but says soccer was always his favorite.
 In 2008, Ben ran his first 5k and in 2010 his first half-marathon.
 “In high school I was very much the music nerd.
 I was in both band and choir and not ashamed of any of that.
 I had fun and met a lot of great people.
 College was more about rediscovering the inner comic book nerd and taking on marathon training.”